rshk/Django-facebook/README.md

 a page being loaded as a canvas inside Facebook.

-Facebook/CSRF middleware:
+FacebookCanvasMiddleware:
 ------------------------

-Another middleware class included in ``django_facebook`` is ``FacebookCSRFMiddleware``.
+Another middleware class included in ``django_facebook`` is ``FacebookCanvasMiddleware``.
-Purpose of that middleware class is to skip CSRF validation (that would otherwise fail) upon successful validation of signed request.

-This is needed since all the signed requests received inside canvas are passed via POST.

-To use this middleware, simply add this to your MIDDLEWARE_CLASSES, just before ``'django.middleware.csrf.CsrfViewMiddleware'``:
-    'django_facebook.middleware.FacebookCSRFMiddleware'
+This middleware is especially useful for canvas apps, and it must be placed before ``CsrfViewMiddleware`` in order to skip CSRF validation in case a valid signed request was received.

 Authentication: